taskless/taskless/packages/client/README.md

 ## `node` vs `node12` and `.js` extensions

 As an ESM + cjs module, we want to eventually enable the `node12` flag in our `tsconfig.json` for ESM builds.
 Until that time, we must manually verify all relative paths include a `.js` extension unless they are explicitly importing types.
+The issue is [tracked on Typescript's repository](https://github.com/microsoft/TypeScript/issues/46452) as well as a proposal to require [`.ts extensions`](https://github.com/microsoft/TypeScript/issues/37582)

 # Notes